-For 40 years, Smith Micro has provided software solutions for global businesses, evolving with the telecom industry, the internet and largely wireless environment.
+For over 40 years, Smith Micro has provided software solutions for global businesses, evolving with the telecom industry, the internet and the shift to the wireless environment.
 Today the Company develops wireless standards-based software that is extensible, interoperable, scalable, and proven to meet the most dynamic and demanding mobile environments.

 We continue to innovate and evolve our business to respond to industry trends and maximize opportunities in emerging markets, such as digital lifestyle services and online safety, "Big Data" analytics, automotive telematics, and the consumer IOT marketplace.
-The key to our longevity, however, is not simply technological innovation, but our neverending focus on listening to our customers, understanding their unique needs and the needs of their customers, and delivering value.
+The key to our longevity, however, is not simply technological innovation, but our focus on listening to our customers, understanding their unique needs and the needs of their customers, and delivering value.

-2021 was a historic year for Smith Micro as we completed the largest acquisition in company history by acquiring substantially all of the assets of the Family Safety Mobile Software business of Avast plc, and its subsidiaries, together with all of the outstanding membership interests of its then subsidiary, Location Labs LLC (the "Family Safety Mobile Business acquisition" or "Family Safety Mobile Business") for a base purchase price of \$66 million.
-As part of the acquisition, we added several new wireless carriers to our family safety customer base, including two Tier 1 carriers in the United States.
+In 2021, Smith Micro completed the largest acquisition in Company history by acquiring substantially all of the assets of the Family Safety Mobile Software business of Avast plc, and its subsidiaries, together with all of the outstanding membership interests of its then subsidiary, Location Labs LLC (the "Family Safety Mobile Business acquisition" or "Family Safety Mobile Business").
 The acquisition, which closed in April 2021, further expanded our family safety user base, positioning Smith Micro as a leading family safety software-as-a-service ("SaaS") provider globally while adding critical headcount in the U.S. and Europe.
-To fund the acquisition, we completed an underwritten follow-on public offering of common shares of Company stock.
-The offering closed on March 15, 2021, and resulted in gross proceeds of approximately \$65.2 million prior to underwriting discounts, commissions and other offering expenses.
+Since the acquisition, the Company has been focused on integrating all of its Tier 1 US Wireless carriers onto its SafePath 7 platform from legacy platforms.
+In 2022, Smith Micro successfully launched SafePath 7 with one of our Tier 1 US Wireless carrier customers.
+Operating expenses increased in 2022 as a result of the investment into these development activities; however as the migrations neared completion, the Company was able to reduce its investment in the migrations in the second half of 2022.